rednafi/rednafi.com/content/python/multithreaded_socket_server_signal_handling.md

 `ThreadingTCPServer` class.
 Here are the explanations for each:

-1. `reuse_address`: This variable determines whether the server can reuse a socket that's still in the [TIME_WAIT] state after a previous connection has been closed.
+1. `reuse_address`: This variable determines whether the server can reuse a socket that's still in the TIME_WAIT[^1] state after a previous connection has been closed.
 If this variable is set to `True`, the server can reuse the socket.
 Otherwise, the socket will be unavailable for a short period of time after it's closed.

 2. `daemon_threads`: This variable determines whether the server's worker threads should be daemon threads.
 Daemon threads are threads that run in the background and don't prevent the